satya-valluri/Projects/README.md

 What does it do : A chat application developed in React + socketio + nodejs

 2.Generate Certificates
-What does it do : These are bash scripts to generate client and server certificates for secure communication.
+What does it do : These are bash scripts to generate client and server certificates for secure communication..